 - people with chronic medical conditions.

-By getting your flu shot, you’re not just protecting yourself, you’re also protecting vulnerable people who cannot receive the vaccine themselves such as young babies less than six months old and those who have low immunity.
+By getting your flu shot, you’re not just protecting yourself, you’re also protecting vulnerable people who cannot receive the vaccine themselves, such as young babies less than 6 months old and those who have low immunity.

-Please note that some doctors or other immunisation providers may charge a consultation fee.
-Please check with your local immunisation provider to see whether there are any costs involved.
+Please note, some doctors or other immunisation providers may charge a consultation fee.
+Check with your local immunisation provider to see whether there are any costs involved.

 People who need more than one influenza vaccine a year

 There are some people who are recommended to have a second dose of the influenza vaccine within the space of one year.
 These people include: